LucaBongiorni/iOS-Security-Cheatsheet/Binary-Enumeration.md

 Binary Enumeration
 ------------------

-First we need to figure out if we are dealing with a Universal 'FAT' binary, or Macho-0:
+First we need to figure out if we are dealing with a Universal 'FAT' binary, or Macho-O:

 ```
 [~/Development/python/mach-O-parser]> file NSUserDefaultsExample